Funding guidance for early years initial teacher training (ITT) providers.

 - National Insurance and other overheads

-Funding can’t be used for sickness and maternity/paternity pay arrangements; this is the employer’s responsibility.
+You cannot use early years ITT funding for sickness and maternity/paternity pay arrangements, as this is the employer’s responsibility.

-We recommend that you reimburse employers on a term-by-term basis in arrears unless you’ve agreed alternative arrangements.
-You must keep clear, accurate and up-to-date records of the payments that have been made to employers.
+You must keep clear, accurate and up-to-date records of the payments you make to employers.

-Funding is not available from NCTL for this route.
-Eligible trainees can access funding through tuition fee loans from Student Finance England.
+Funding is not available from DfE for this route.
+Eligible trainees can access funding through tuition fee or maintenance loans from Student Finance England.

 |Highest qualification||1st (£5,000)||2:1 (£4,000)||2:2 (£2,000)||Other (Nil)|